Amadeo de Souza-Cardoso: Early life

-Amadeo was born in Mancelos, a parish of Amarante.

-Son of Emília Cândida Ferreira Cardoso and José Emygdio de Sousa Cardoso, Amadeo de Souza-Cardoso was born in Manhufe, Amarante, "in a family of good rural bourgeoisie, powerful and very religious, among nine brothers [...].
+Amadeo was born in Manhufe, a parish of Amarante, the son of Emília Cândida Ferreira Cardoso and José Emygdio de Sousa Cardoso, "a family of good rural bourgeoisie, powerful and very religious, among nine brothers [...].
 His father was a kind "gentleman farmer", rich vintner, with a practical spirit, wishing to educate his children efficiently".

 At the age of 18, he entered the Superior School of Fine Arts of Lisbon and one year later (on his 19th birthday) he went to Paris, where he intended to continue his studies but soon quit the architecture course and started studying painting.
 By then, he was especially experienced in caricatures.
 In 1908, he lived in number fourteen of the Cité de Falguière.
 There, he went to ateliers in the Académie des Beaux-Arts and the Viti Academy of the Catalan painter Anglada Camarasa.
 In 1910 he stayed for some months in Brussels and, in 1911, his works were displayed in the Salon des Indépendants.
 He became close friends with artists and writers such as Gertrude Stein, Juan Gris, Amedeo Modigliani, Alexander Archipenko, Max Jacob, the couple Robert Delaunay and Sonia Delaunay, and Constantin Brâncuși, as well as the German artist Otto Freundlich.
 He was also friends with the Italian Futurists Gino Severini and Umberto Boccioni.